If you don’t have an online reputation management program, you have a problem. If you don’t have online reviews, then the problem is even worse.

 Let’s take a look at 3 reasons why not obtaining local reviews as a local business is a problem, what kind of marketing data trends back it up, and easy solutions that are available for your local business to be ahead of the online marketing game.

 If you do have online reviews, how you manage them matters.
 When you have 3 stars or less, a lot of online leads will skip your business and move on to a competitor.
-If you have reviews that are not current (written within the past month) you are losing marketing ground.
+If you only have reviews that are not current (written within the past month) you are losing marketing ground.

 Let’s look at some of the current marketing trends that focus on local online reviews.
-According to a 2015 study by Bright Local you can expect a lot of consumers to focus on online reviews.
+According to a study by Bright Local you can expect a lot of consumers to focus on online reviews.
 The top findings are that:

 How these trends work out for your business

 Online reputation management’s key to success for local businesses is local reviews on business directories.
 The more ongoing reviews left by active customers, the better it is for ranking.
 It helps to convince online searchers to use your business over your competitors.
 This should be one of the core pieces of your marketing program.
-For more information on what you should include in your online marketing, visit our blog page, or contact a team member for a free consultation.
+For more information on what you should include in your online marketing, visit our blog page, or contact us for a free consultation.

 Atlas Internet Marketing originally published this article using data gathered in late 2016.
 We updated it to reflect new market research performed in late 2018.